Topics

 It also emphasized the need for strong partnerships between payers and providers to create aligned incentives.
 UnitedHealth's Optum division, which integrates healthcare services and technology, plays a significant role in this aspect by offering providers the infrastructure needed to transition to value-based models, UHG said.

 Another key component of UnitedHealth's strategy has been the promotion of preventive care and the effective management of chronic diseases.
-The company said it has invested in programs that provide incentives for primary care visits and screenings, aiming to catch health issues early and manage chronic conditions before they escalate.
+The company said it has invested in programs that provide incentives for primary care visits and screenings.
+It aims to catch health issues early and manage chronic conditions before they escalate.

 Despite all that, challenges persist.
 One major hurdle is that many providers are still entrenched in fee-for-service models, which can be difficult to move away from without sufficient financial incentives or support, authors said.
 And smaller practices may lack the technology infrastructure needed to succeed in a value-based environment.